KERRHAM/project_2/README.md

       * I fixed this issue by Puting each button in a Form tag, removing the a tag from the button and putting the
         link in the action attribute in the form tag.

-      * After I resolved this error, there were no errors found using the offical Validator (W3C Validator).
+      * After I resolved this error, there were no errors found using the offical Validator [W3C Validator](https://validator.w3.org/nu/).

    * CSS Validation

-      * No Errors found, When using the offical (jigsaw) validator.
+      * No Errors found, When using the offical [jigsaw](https://jigsaw.w3.org/css-validator/)validator.

    * JavaScript Validation